sj26/mailcatcher/README.md

 ### RVM

 Under RVM your mailcatcher command may only be available under the ruby you install mailcatcher into.
-To prevent this, and to prevent gem conflicts, install mailcatcher into a dedicated gemset and for convenience create a link to a wrapper scripts (YMMV depending on OS):
+To prevent this, and to prevent gem conflicts, install mailcatcher into a dedicated gemset with a wrapper script:

-    rvm default@mailcatcher --create do gem install mailcatcher ln -s `rvm default@mailcatcher do rvm wrapper show mailcatcher` ~/.rvm/bin/mailcatcher
+    rvm default@mailcatcher --create do gem install mailcatcher ln -s "$(rvm default@mailcatcher do rvm wrapper show mailcatcher)" "$rvm_bin_path/"

 ### Rails